 What to Expect When Getting an MRI

 A magnetic resonance imaging (MRI) exam is a popular diagnostic imaging method in the U.S. and throughout the world.
-An MRI is normally an noninvasive, painless high-quality diagnostic imaging services performed at Envision Radiology.
+An MRI is normally an noninvasive, painless high-quality diagnostic imaging services performed at Envision Imaging.
 An MRI scan uses radio waves, magnets and a computer to generate high-resolution, detailed images of the inside of your body.

 What Are MRIs Used For?